 - Prevents damage and wear from occurring – the less you clean your vaporizer, the quicker parts will begin to wear out and need replacement, costing you more money.

-- Flavors will mix – this will make your juice or herb taste funky.
+- Flavors will mix – this will make your juice or concentrate taste funky.

 - Decrease in efficiency – your vaporizer will work harder for less effective results.